ElementoLab/scTCRseq/README.md

 lengthScript="/path/to/calc.median.read.length.pl"

+###References:

-###Also the user can select their chosen TCR alpha and beta V and C reference databases (we recommend downloading from imgt.org) and enter their locations:
+Also the user can select their chosen TCR alpha and beta V and C reference databases (we recommend downloading from imgt.org) and enter their locations:

 location for FASTA BLAST reference sequences downloadable from imgt.org - (needs to be changed manually)